cgonzalez-vt/infra-mcp-server/SETUP_AWS.md

 ## Quick Start for Developers

-This guide helps you set up AWS integration in the db-mcp-server project.
+This guide helps you set up AWS integration in the infra-mcp-server project.

 ## Prerequisites